Hive-Academy/Anubis-MCP/enhanced-workflow-rules/000-workflow-protocol-function-calls.md

-# MCP Workflow Manager: Universal AI Agent Protocol
+# 🏺 Anubis - Divine Guidance for AI Workflows: Universal AI Agent Protocol

+**Anubis is the divine guide for AI workflows - the first MCP-compliant system that embeds intelligent guidance directly into each step, ensuring your AI agents follow complex development processes consistently and reliably.**

 **Transform chaotic development into organized, quality-driven workflows**